 Mnemba Atoll is the most famous Conservation area in Zanzibar.
 It consists of a seven by four kilometers reef, containing the tiny Mnemba Island.
 Visibility in Mnemba Atoll is usually great with an average of 10 to 30 meters.

-Mnemba is famous for encounters with Green Turtles and Common Dolphins.
+Mnemba is famous for encounters with Common Dolphins.
 For some reason Mnemba Dolphins really like our dive boat, the Explorer.
 They often tend to swim right next to it, and so allowing us to jump in the water to snorkel with them.

 On our way back, we slow down to pass close to the beautiful Mnemba Island, so you can take some great photos.
 If you made a choice to dive on Zanzibar, Mnemba Atoll is obviously a must!!!